(This devotion originally appeared on More Than Yourself 4-25-2015.)

-After Balaam spoke his first message of blessing over Israel instead of a curse, Balak thought that if Balaam saw the Israelites from a different vantage point, God’s message would change.
+After Balaam spoke his first message of blessing over Israel instead of a curse, Balak thought if Balaam saw the Israelites from a different vantage point, God’s message would change.

 “Come with me to another place where you can see them; you will not see them all but only the outskirts of their camp.
 And from there, curse them for me.”
 Numbers 23:13 NIV

 “I have received a command to bless; he has blessed, and I cannot change it.”
-Num 23:20
+Num.
+23:20

-Then, as if that wasn’t enough, Balak took him to yet another location!
+Then if that wasn’t enough, Balak took him to yet another location!

 “Then Balak said to Balaam, ‘Come, let me take you to another place.
 Perhaps it will please God to let you curse them for me from there.’”
-Num 23:27 NIV
+Num.
+23:27 NIV

 But true to his word, God never changes.

 “How beautiful are your tents, Jacob, your dwelling places, Israel!”
-Num 24:5
+Num.
+24:5

-Now before we condemn Balak, let’s remember how often we do the same thing – we present our requests to the One who cares most for us and knows what’s best.
+Now before we condemn Balak, let’s remember how often we do the same thing.
+We present our requests to the One who cares most for us and knows what’s best.
 But how do we respond when the answer in no?
 Or worse, when the answer is silence?

-Let’s learn from Balak’s misfortune and misjudgment today.
+Let’s learn from Balak’s misjudgment today.